Shubham37204/Job-Scraper/README.md

-# 🚀 Job Scraper & Alert System
+# 🚀 Multi-Platform Job Scraper & Digest Email System

 An automated **job aggregation and alert system** that scrapes multiple job platforms, filters relevant opportunities, removes duplicates, and sends a **digest email with Excel attachment**.

----
+## 🎯 Problem Statement

+Job listings are scattered across multiple platforms, making it difficult to track relevant opportunities efficiently.

+This system aggregates jobs from different platforms, filters them, and delivers a single consolidated digest.

 ## 🔥 Features